zeshunzong/drake/multibody/mpm/constitutive_model/doc/derivatives_of_stvkhencky_w_vonMises_model.md

-How return mapping should be performed has already been documented.
+How return mapping should be performed has already been documented in the class documentation.
+More details can be seen in https://www.math.ucla.edu/~cffjiang/research/sand/paper.pdf and https://www.math.ucla.edu/~cffjiang/research/sand/tech-doc.pdf.
 Here we derive the derivative relationships.

-Below we denote $F$ as the deformation gradient *after* return mapping, i,e, the *.
+Below we denote $F$ as the deformation gradient *after* return mapping, i,e, the *elastic* deformation gradient.
-​

 Write
 $$F = U \Sigma V^T,$$
 with $\Sigma = \operatorname{diag}(\sigma_0, \sigma_1, \sigma_2).$